-Grew up on the Western Slope of Colorado where they have ridden a lot of trails in Colorado, Utah and Wyoming on a Honda Elsinore and Suzuki RM back in the seventies.
+Grew up on the Western Slope of Colorado where they have ridden a lot of trails in Colorado, Utah on a Honda Elsinore and Suzuki RM back in the seventies.
 When we both thought having seven inches of fork travel and four inches of dual shock travel on the rear was the bomb.
 Yes, a couple old guys who were lucky enough to ride trails within the BLM and Forest Service of that era.

 Both graduated from a local high school in Mesa County, Colorado in the eighties and then left to serve their country and then returned home to the west to raise their families.
 With one of them being experienced in law enforcement and aviation and the other being a master mechanic and business owner.

 They have a lot of backcountry experience over time from being active outdoorsman.